-A further description of our responsibilities is available on the Financial Reporting Council's website here.
-This description forms part of our auditor's report.
+A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at www.frc.org.uk/ auditorsresponsibilities.

+This description forms part of our Report of the Auditors.

 Use of our report